Panel radiators are known for being sleek, quiet, and putting off a comfortable radiant warmth that is not a touch risk.

 Safe to Touch

-Flat panel radiators don’t have to be heated to temperatures as high as many of the older style units.
+Flat panel radiators do not have to be heated to temperatures as high as many of the older style units like cast iron radiators.
 This means they are safe to touch and often used for multiple purposes.
 For instance, many people install towel racks on their bathroom radiators to use them to dry off towels as well as keeping the space warm.
 It also means you can use them around children and pets without worrying about someone getting burned.

-Panel radiators have a more modern minimalist look to them and they come in a variety of finishes and designs.
-It’s possible to get a solid sheet design, or a segmented design depending on the look that you are going for.
-These radiators can be designed or chosen to match your existing architectural features and they are worth consideration if you’re trying to figure out how to give your home a more modern look overall.
+A panel radiator offers a more modern minimalist look and they come in a variety of finishes and designs.
+It is possible to get a solid sheet design, or a segmented design depending on the look that you are going for.
+These radiators can be designed or chosen to match your existing architectural features and they are worth consideration if you are trying to figure out how to give your home a more modern look overall.

 Most modern panel radiators are fitted with adjustable thermostats.
 With panel radiators throughout your home you can keep each room at the desired temperature.

 Versatile Heat Output